-Name: Peter McUtchen

-Title: Managing Director

-Agreement commenced: 1 December 2017

-Term of agreement: Open
+Agreement commenced: 5 June 2019 Term of agreement: Open

-Details: Base salary of \$170,000 plus statutory superannuation, to be reviewed by the Remuneration and Nomination Committee 12 months from commencement and every 12 months thereafter or as otherwise agreed.
-6 month termination notice by either party.
+Details: Base salary of \$200,000 plus statutory superannuation, to be reviewed by the terminate without notice in certain circumstances such as misconduct.

+Remuneration and Nomination Committee 12 months from commencement and every 12 months thereafter or as otherwise agreed.
+6 months termination notice by either party.
 The Company may elect to pay 6 months base salary and superannuation in lieu of notice.
-12 month non-solicitation clause after termination.
-The Company may terminate without notice in certain circumstances such as misconduct.
+12 months non-solicitation clause after termination.
+The Company may